pc-john/vkperf/ListOfTests.md

 Depending on the number of buffers, the shader code differs slightly.
 However, sum of all buffers except coordinateBuffer is made in a way to always be 0,0,0,0.
 Thus, just coordinateBuffer affects the resulting vertex position.
-Its values specify tiny triangles in between pixel sampling locations distributed roughly across the whole screen.
+The values in coordinateBuffer specify tiny triangles in between pixel sampling locations distributed roughly across the whole framebuffer.
 So, they do not produce any fragments in the rasterizer.

 This is used in the following tests:
 - One buffer performance - 1x vec4 buffer